sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 addresses.
 I plan to guest post more this year.

 * Add a sweetener.
 Give something away for free in exchange for an email address.
-I give away an interactive video course all about flexbox.
+I give away an [interactive video course all about flexbox](http://www.sketchingwithcss.com/flexbox/).
 People love the course and the email forms convert really well.
-I use Nathan Barry's [ConvertKit](https://convertkit.com/) to deliver the course then move those emails over to MailChimp from time to time.
+I use Nathan's [ConvertKit](https://convertkit.com/) to deliver the course then move those emails over to MailChimp from time to time.